-Although Jeans mass-modeling methods typically use data binning \citep[e.g.][]{2017MNRAS.471.4541R}, this is not actually a requirement.
-Several authors have explored assuming a local Gaussian distribution function constrained by the second moment to create a bin-free Jeans method (e.g. \citealt{2013MNRAS.436.2598W, 2013MNRAS.429.3079M}).
+Although Jeans mass modeling methods typically use data binning \citep[e.g.][]{2017MNRAS.471.4541R}, this is not actually a requirement.
+Several authors have explored assuming a local Gaussian distribution function constrained by the second moment to create a bin-free Jeans method (e.g., \citealt{2013MNRAS.436.2598W, 2013MNRAS.429.3079M}).
 With the widespread availability of individually resolved stellar velocities, this approach is preferable and has all the advantages of having $f$ that distribution function methods enjoy.\footnote{This is true, up to a given order of moments, provided that the Jeans method has those moments self-consistently implemented in the velocity distribution function.}

-In this work, we present the \gs2 mass-modeling method.
-This builds on \gs \: \citep{2017MNRAS.471.4541R, 2021MNRAS.505.5686C} with the specific goals of: (i) reducing bias; (ii) maximizing the information content in the data; (iii) avoiding the need for data binning; and (iv) being able to successfully model, without bias, very low numbers of tracers.
-To achieve these goals, we self-consistently solve the second and fourth-order Jeans equations, following the framework in \cite{2013MNRAS.432.3361R} and extending it to include a new observable: fourth-order PMs.
-We show that this breaks degeneracies in the higher-order Jeans equations by solving along their three projected components.
-Unlike previous approaches, which have made more restrictive assumptions \citep[e.g.][]{1990AJ.....99.1548M, 2003MNRAS.343..401L, 2005MNRAS.363..918L, 2013MNRAS.432.3361R, 2024arXiv240412671W}, we also include fully independent and radially varying anisotropies at both orders.
-We model individual stellar velocities, rather than binning the data, by introducing a local non-Gaussian velocity probability distribution function (PDF) constrained by the second and fourth moments.
-We also model the positions of stars without binning, where data are available.
-We test these improvements using mock data for dSphs and we make the Python package, \textsc{GravSphere2}, publicly available at: \href{https://github.com/dadams42/GravSphere2}{\texttt{https://github.com/dadams42/GravSphere2}}.
+In this work, we present the \gs2 mass modeling method.
+This builds on \gs \: \citep{2017MNRAS.471.4541R, 2021MNRAS.505.5686C} with the specific goals of: (i) reducing bias; (ii) maximizing the information content in the data; (iii) avoiding the need for data binning; and (iv) having the capacity able to successfully model, without bias, very low numbers of tracers.
+To achieve these goals, we self-consistently solved the second- and fourth-order Jeans equations, following the framework in \cite{2013MNRAS.432.3361R}, extending it to include a new observable: fourth-order PMs.
+We show that this approach breaks the degeneracies in the higher order Jeans equations by solving along their three projected components.
+Unlike previous approaches, which have made more restrictive assumptions \citep[e.g.,][]{1990AJ.....99.1548M, 2003MNRAS.343..401L, 2005MNRAS.363..918L, 2013MNRAS.432.3361R, 2024arXiv240412671W}, we also included fully independent and radially varying anisotropies at both orders.
+We modeled the individual stellar velocities, rather than binning the data, by introducing a local non-Gaussian velocity probability distribution function (PDF) constrained by the second and fourth moments.
+We also modeled the positions of stars without binning, when the relevant data were available.
+We tested these improvements using mock data for dSphs and put together the Python package, \textsc{GravSphere2}, which is now publicly available\footnote{Available at: \href{https://github.com/dadams42/GravSphere2}{\texttt{https://github.com/dadams42/GravSphere2}}}.